earthly/website/blog/_posts/2023-06-15-github-actions-and-docker.md

 ## Conclusion

 In this tutorial, you learned how to create a new workflow, edit an existing workflow, set up the runner for your workflow, and locally set up and work with GitHub Actions.
-At this point, you should be confident that you can build [GitHub](/blog/ci-comparison) Actions for your projects and speed up the development processes.
+At this point, you should be confident that you can build GitHub Actions for your projects and speed up the development processes.

 After reading this article, it's recommended that you explore and experiment with the various actions, events, and workflows available in the GitHub Actions ecosystem to further enhance and automate your development processes.

+If you want to see how Github Actions stacks up against other CI services, check out our comparison of [CI Free Tiers](/blog/ci-comparison).

 {% include_html cta/cta2.html %}